mircealungu/reconstruction/2_Abstraction.md

 - Could we use ...
 LLMs?

 - Are there other abstractions that we didn't discuss about?
 What could they be?

+# Personalizing your Project

+- Can you visualize also dependency metrics with networkx?
+E.g. a stronger dependency as a thicker arrow as in the Softwarenaut examples?

+- For the aestheticians: consider using `pyvis` instead of `networkx` -- it has much nicer visualizations!

+- Consider [exporting the data from networkx](https://networkx.github.io/documentation/stable/reference/drawing.html) into specialized graph visualization tools (e.g. cytoscape, etc.)

+- Compute size metrics, and map them on the nodes in your module view

+- Can you also *recommend architectural improvements*?

+- Do you have access to the developers such that you can recover a reflection model viewpoint of the system?

+**Advice: Start working on your project!
+Don't leave it all for the last moment!**